On the stability of homogeneous Einstein manifolds: Introduction

 Finally, we would like to mention that this is the first of a series of forthcoming papers on $G$-stability of homogeneous Einstein metrics on compact manifolds.
-We continue in \cite{stab} the study of the naturally reductive case, including D'Atri-Ziller metrics on Lie groups (see \cite{DtrZll}) and the remaining standard Einstein metrics obtained in the famous classification in \cite{WngZll2}, other than the families worked out in \S\ref{unif-sec}.
-On the other hand, in \cite{stab-dos}, we give a formula for the operator $\lic_\pg(g)$ for any $G$-invariant Einstein metric $g$ in terms of its usual structural constants $[ijk]$ with respect to a bi-invariant metric on $\ggo$.
-The formula is used to establish the $G$-stability type of several Einstein metrics on well-known families of homogeneous spaces, including generalized Wallach spaces and generalized flag manifolds.
+In \cite{stab-dos}, we give a formula for the operator $\lic_\pg(g)$ for any $G$-invariant Einstein metric $g$ in terms of its usual structural constants $[ijk]$ with respect to a bi-invariant metric on $\ggo$.
+The formula is used to establish the $G$-stability types of several Einstein metrics on well-known families of homogeneous spaces, including generalized Wallach spaces and some generalized flag manifolds.
+On the other hand, we compute in \cite{stab} the $G$-stability types of all the standard Einstein metrics with $G$ simple obtained in the famous classification by Wang and Ziller in \cite{WngZll2}.

 \vs {\it Acknowledgements.} I am very grateful with Emilio Lauret for computing the first eigenvalue of the Casimir operator in Table \ref{table1}.
 I also thank Christoph B\"ohm, Ioannis Chrysikos, McKenzie Wang and Wolfgang Ziller for many helpful conversations.